-Thanks are extended to HSC R&D Office and Atlantic Philanthropies for funding this project, in particular to Dr Gail Johnston Programme Manager who has been outstanding in her ongoing guidance, monitoring and advice.
-In addition, we appreciate the efforts of Ms Margy Washbrooke (EWA) who was part of the original research team, and Ms Janeet Rondon-Sulbaran who was employed as a researcher on the TESA project.
+Thanks are extended to HSC R&D Office and Atlantic Philanthropies for funding this project.
+In particular to Dr Gail Johnston Programme Manager who has been outstanding in her ongoing guidance, monitoring and advice.
+In addition, we appreciate the efforts of Ms Janeet Rondon-Sulbaran who was employed as a researcher on the TESA project.
 Furthermore, we are sincerely grateful to the many people living in TESA facilities within Northern Ireland who opened up their homes and lives to us.
-We are grateful for the time and commitment of the peer researchers who enabled the voice of those living with dementia to be heard.
 The team appreciate the openness and engagement of family and care staff with this project.
-Hopefully the voice of all can be heard within this work.
+Hopefully, the voice of all can be heard within this work.